 A Tibetan-American Family: A Literary Novel

 For my thesis topic, I have chosen a creative project.
-I plan to write a literary novel which will entail a practical combination of intensive research and creative thought.
+I plan to write a literary novel that will entail a practical combination of intensive research and creative thought.

 Purpose and Crystallization of Themes